 How do I activate voice-to-text on Android?

-Voice to text works with many different languages.
-For languages with accents or more characters in the alphabet, voice to text can be easier to use than the keyboard.
-Go to the All tab to find other languages that support this feature.
+Voice-to-text works with many different languages.
+For languages with accents or more characters in the alphabet, voice-to-text can be easier to use than the keyboard.

 How to use voice-to-text on Android